Lalapinkbun/La-Spin/README.md

 13. **Penta Kill** -> get same shape 5 times in a row on 1-column slot.
 well, i guess on other hand, that mean you're somehow pretty luck huh? or... bad? idk.

-14. **The Most Hardest Way?** -> get same shape state total 5 times on 5-column slot.
+14. **Harderrrrr** -> get same shape state total 2 times on 5-column slot.
-WHAT THE F-
+sooo lucky bro

 15. **Stalemate** -> get same shape on 1st and 4th slot, and get other shape on 2nd and 3rd on 4-column slot.
 well, the most furthest distance in the world.

+> [!NOTE]
+> The following are just a plan, the full achievement will be updated in v1.2.0

 16. **Two Pairs** -> get 2 same shpae first and 2 same shape last.
 IT'S CALL SEVEN PAIRS BRO! oh yeah, this game can't even do 14-column slot.